How To Be Creative In Curriculum Design?

 • equipped the BFAC with WiFi

-It would be appropriate to say that my vision of ‘digital learning’ was always contextualised within an embodied performing arts activity which used artistic processes at the core of the ‘learning how to learn’ approach I hoped to develop in my students
+Thus, digital learning was always contextualised within an embodied activity which used artistic processes at the core of the ‘learning how to learn’ approach.

-As I imagined change as inevitable and compelling I perhaps did ‘too much’.
-What I discovered in my busyness is that the use of technology in teaching is most powerful when it enables me to be reflective, in teaching as well as for students.
-It seems so paradoxical to be looking at this principle in order to apply a technology of such speed and power of connectivity: nonetheless, I’ve decided to re-design THE NONSENSE PROJECT to do more reflecting.
+Interestingly, what I discovered in my busyness is that the use of technology in teaching is most powerful when it enables me to be reflective.
+It seemed paradoxical to be looking at this principle in order to apply a technology of such speed and power of connectivity: nonetheless, I decided to re-design THE NONSENSE PROJECT to do more reflecting.
 Ironically, the neuroscience has only recently revealed to us precisely why in neurological terms, reflection, mindfulness and meditation are so vitally interconnected in human cognition.

 In 1990, a 25-year-old researcher for Amnesty International, stuck on a train stopped on the tracks between London and Manchester, stared out the window for hours.
 To those around her, no doubt rustling newspapers and magazines, busily rifling through work, the young woman no doubt appeared to be little more than a space cadet, wasting her time, zoning out.